 For students and postdoctoral fellows, the Institute will not accept more than one application per innovator per submission deadline.

 For faculty and staff, the Institute will not accept more than two applications per innovator per submission deadline.
-If two applications are submitted by the same innovator, they must be submitted in two different tiers of funding.

 - Are more appropriately funded by another organization